 Wood treatment is an essential element of owning outdoor garden furniture.
-Treated timber has a long life, and the process is gratifying, as your benches, tables, and chairs continue to look like new.
+Treated timber has a long life, and the process is gratifying, as your picnic table, garden coffee tables, and wooden garden chairs continue to look like new.

 By applying a wood treatment regularly, usually, annually, the timber will retain its rich colour and not grey.
 The preservatives protect against the weather, such as rain, sleet, and snow, as well as insects.